RBI Grade B

 Contributor-Level 10

-The mock test of RBI Grade B is one of the most important tool for preparation.
-Apart from solving the previous years' question papers, candidates need to attempt mock test.
-This helps candidates in understanding the pattern of the exam.
-The mock test is prepared based on the pattern of the exam and it is like the actual test.
+Candidates must attempt RBI Grade B mock tests as it helps in preparation.
+This also helps candidates in understanding the pattern of the exam.
+The mock test is prepared based on the pattern of the exam.
 Attempting mock test candidates can know the level of preparation for the exam.
-Candidates can know their strengths and weaknesses.

 New answer posted